 Raffle Grand Prize: 2 Nights in Ojai Downtown Guest Studio & Spa Weekend

-Spend two nights in this wonderful downtown Ojai guest studio.
-A large balcony offers wonderful “treetop views” of local Ojai Mountains and the famous Ojai downtown shopping arcade is just a few minutes’ walk.
+Spend two nights in this wonderful downtown guest studio.
+A large balcony offers wonderful “tree-top views” of the local Ojai mountains.

 Also included with this grand prize:

-- Bottle of wine and two tastings from Topa Mountain Winery
+- Bottle of Wine and (2) Tastings from Topa Mountain Winery

 Click here to order raffle tickets online or call 805 646 2053 to purchase over the phone.
 Proceeds benefit the Ojai Music Festival and its BRAVO music education programs in the schools and community.